dell/omnia/docs/source/InstallationGuides/index.rst

 The control plane needs to be internet-capable with Github and a full OS installed.

 .. note:: Omnia can be run on control planes running RHEL and Rocky.
-For a complete list of versions supported, check out the support matrix <../OperatingSystems>`_!
+For a complete list of versions supported, check out the `support matrix<../../Overview/SupportMatrix/OperatingSystems/index.rst>`_ !

 ::